rclone/rclone/docs/content/commands/rclone_mount.md

       --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size.
       --vfs-write-back duration                Time to writeback files after last use when using cache. (default 5s) --vfs-write-wait duration                Time to wait for in-sequence write before giving error. (default 1s) --volname string                         Set the volume name.
-Supported on Windows and OSX only.
+Supported on Windows and macOS only.
       --write-back-cache                       Makes kernel buffer writes before sending them to rclone.
 Without this, writethrough caching is used.
 Not supported on Windows.
 ```